Brothers Grym: Early years

 The first incarnation of the group was formed around 1989 in Amityville, Long Island, New York, although the family grew up in Wyandanch, Long Island.
-The family of four brothers (Anthony, Richard, Joel, and Edward) and one sister (Dawne), of which Poetic (Anthony) was the eldest, were born to Trinidadian parents who moved from Trinidad and Tobago in 1971, making their first residence in Queens, New York for a short time, then moving to Wyandanch.
+The family of four brothers (Anthony, Richard, Joel, and Edward) and one sister (Dawne), of which Poetic (Anthony) was the eldest, were born to Trinidadian parents who moved from Trinidad and Tobago in 1971, making their first residence in Queens, New York, for a short time, then moving to Wyandanch.
 John Berkeley (a pastor and a local businessman) and Ela Berkeley (a homemaker, cook-nutritionist, and teacher) were both singers and artistic in general, and they encouraged artistic expression in their five children.
 The family was well-rounded musically, singing gospel and R&B up to their early teens all around New York, other states, and Canada as "The Berkeley Singers".
 Anthony (Poetic), Dawne, and Joel (Brainstorm) sang, accompanied by Richard on the drums and Eddie (E-Sharp) on the piano or keyboard.

 Poetic began rhyming in his early teens in Wyandanch, and was known by many names, the first of which was MC Supa Flea of the Wyandanch Crew The Phantom Squad, rolling with many other local crews of the era and building a name for himself as a lyrical battle MC.
-He changed his name to Poetic around 1985, and in 1986 he formed the crew known as Too Poetic, who in 1988–89 released a modestly popular single called: "God Made Me Funky/Poetical Terror", under the DNA/Tommy Boy Music imprint.
+He changed his name to Poetic around 1985, and in 1986 he formed the crew known as Too Poetic, who in 1988–89 released a modestly popular single called: "God Made Me Funky/Poetical Terror", on the DNA/Tommy Boy Music imprint.
 The group was composed of his two DJs and childhood friends – DJ Capital K (Fred Cox) and DJ Woody Wood (Randy Woods) – Too Poetic alluded to "Two DJs and One Poet".
 The radio personality called DNA had been his manager and the host of the Hank Love & DNA Radio Show on 105.9FM WNWK of hip-hop underground radio fame.
 The group's relationship with Tommy Boy Records eventually panned out for various reasons, scrapping the album and making Poetic very displeased, an early casualty of the politics of the music business.
-Many artists who are not marketed properly have this attitude with their former labels.
+Many artists who are not marketed properly have this attitude toward their former labels.